mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Breakdown.md

 * **On** for the **Cube_01a_low**.
 * **Off** for the **Cylinder_01a_high**.

-However want to export our files in the opposite fashion (not smoothed for the low and smoothed for the high).
+However, we want to export our files in the opposite fashion (not smoothed for the low and smoothed for the high).

 The tool handles that and sets the correct Smooth Preview settings based on the naming convention.